Samsung/tizen-docs/docs/application/web/guides/multimedia/camera.md

 # Camera

-## Dependencies

-- Tizen 2.3.1 and Higher for Wearable

 You can use the camera features in the Tizen wearable Web applications.

 This feature is supported in wearable applications only.